-Venice is a beautiful city and a place I had always wanted to visit.
-My friend got in touch with me and asked if I would consider going on a short city break with her to see the floating city.
+Venice is a beautiful city and a place I have always wanted to visit.
+My friend got in touch with me and asked if I would consider going to visit Venice with her and I was desperate to say yes.
 I really wanted to go.
-I haven’t been on a girlie weekend since London, and we were talking about visiting somewhere that had been on my bucket list for years.
-I started to look around on the internet at weekend breaks to Venice, and the prices started to put me off and I was scared this trip wasn’t going to happen.
+I hadn’t been on a girlie weekend since London, and we were talking about a visit to Venice, somewhere that had been on my bucket list for years.
+I started to look around on the internet for cheap Venice breaks, and the prices started to put me off.
+It was definitely time to figure out how to visit Venice on a budget, else this trip wasn’t going to happen.

-As a Mum with a family, I was very mindful about how much I wanted to spend on a trip to Venice.
+As a Mum with a family, I was very mindful about how much I wanted to spend on a Venice city break.
 I could not justify an expensive holiday, when I was leaving my husband and 2 children at home.
-There had to be a way of taking a holiday in Venice, without breaking the bank and risking poor marital relations.
+There had to be a way to visit Venice, without breaking the bank or risking poor marital relations.

 It is definitely possible to visit Venice on a budget, and here’s how we did it.
-The trip went smoothly, and if I was to visit the city again, this is how I would do it.
+The trip went smoothly, and if I was to visit the city again, this is how I would plan my trip again.

 Fly To Treviso Airport

 If you fly to Marco Polo airport in Venice, flights can be expensive.
-The cheaper option for getting to Venice is to fly to Treviso airport which is used by some of the budget airline operators.
+The budget option for a Venice city break is to fly to Treviso airport which is used by some of the budget airline operators.
 Ryan Air fly to Treviso Airport from several destination in the UK.
 Flights can be as cheap as £30 or less, one way.
-The flight times might be a little anti social with the times, but you could look at booking an airport hotel to make your trip easier.
-This option would still be cheaper than flying to Marco Polo airport in lots of cases.
+The flight times might be a little anti social, but you could look at booking an airport hotel to make your trip easier.
+This budget option would still be the cheaper than flying to Marco Polo airport in lots of cases.

-Take a look at discount websites like Wowcher and Living Social.
-We purchased our trip through Wowcher and the flights and hotel came to around £180 per person for 3 full days/2 nights.
+Take a look at discount websites like Groupon, Wowcher and Living Social.
+We looked at cheap Venice breaks on Wowcher and the flights and Venice hotel came to around £180 per person for 3 full days/2 nights.